The Empowerment Project

 • Authorize courts to use discretion in determining the necessity of home study in adoption (adopted in 2023);

-• Create a Foster Parents’ Bill of Rights and Responsibilities (adopted in 2023) ; and,
+• Create a Foster Parents’ Bill of Rights and Responsibilities (adopted in 2023).

 Enhancing Child Support Enforcement